Alessandro1103/obsidian/Vault1/Zettelkasten/Image Pyramids.md

 >1.
 Start from the smallest and highest image in the Gaussian pyramid
 >2.
 Up-sample (e.g. bilinear, bicubic...) and add the residual
 >3.
 Repeat for all levels

+The space calculation made before can be done for this as well.
+In particular instead of levels we store residuals, so the result is the same.

 Image pyramids are used in:
 - Image compression